Software Tour

 model data.

-using feature-based geometry methods and CAD import / export is
+and volumes).
+CAD import / export is

 supported.
 As the model is built up, model features may be grouped